Initializing… System deviation:

 Settings Windows step 3

-To set up an individual workstation, follow the steps illustrated above.
-If you are a system administrator, take a look at Microsoft's explanation of the Windows Time Service.
+The images above illustrate the steps for setting up a workstation.
+If you are a system administrator, also refer to Microsoft's explanation of the Windows Time Service.

 # Example 1: SIDN's ntp.time.nl as preferred NTP server (in pool mode)